-The customer lives by herself and reports that all of her grooming supplies are readily available on her bathroom counter.
+The customer lives by herself and reports that all her grooming supplies are readily available on her bathroom counter.
 She said that she has limited grip in her hands due to severe arthritis.
 She has an assistive device, a universal ADL holder, which she straps around her hand to secure her toothbrush and brush into place.
-She is able to brush her teeth, which she does on a daily basis.
+She can brush her teeth, which she does daily.
 She combs her own hair daily.
 She said without this device she would not be able to complete her grooming tasks.
 She said that she does not shave her underarms or legs because she prefers not to.